-The total pension liability (asset) in the June 30, 2022, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability (asset) in the June 30, 2023 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.50 percent
+Inflation 2.25 percent

-Salary Increases Graded by years of service, from 7.66% at entry to 3.15% after 25 years of service average inflation rate of 2.50% and real returns of 4.00%
+Salary Increases Graded by years of service, from 7.66% at entry to 3.15% after 25 years of service 6.50% net of plan investment expense.
+This is composed of an average inflation rate of 2.50% and real returns or 4.00%.